 The path up into Bleadale is squeezed in by the stream with a little scrambling in parts but is better than I remember it.

 Again this valley could be followed all the way over Saddle Fell and down into Chipping, but we strike off again to climb Zig Zags in a subsidiary clough leading over Hareden Fell.

 Higher a path of sorts is found between the peat hags helped by some marker posts near grouse butts, these fells are shooting territory and the estates have come in for some criticism lately for illegal raptor prosecution.
 We don’t see any birds of prey all day whereas in the past Peregrines, Merlins and Hen harriers were fairly common.
 [Later in the day we meet a couple of RSPB wardens on patrol, so there must be nesting raptors about.]
 This is a remote desolate place, and we are glad of the good visibility.

-We meet up with the estate land rover track leading down into Hareden.
-Below us to the right is a very steep sided valley of Hareden Brook and the lower wooded parts are the home to Ring Ousel, I suspect I spotted a female but couldn’t be sure as it flew swiftly past.
+We meet up with the estate Land Rover track leading down into Hareden.
+Below us to the right is a very steep-sided valley of Hareden Brook and the lower wooded parts are the home to Ring Ousel, I suspect I spotted a female but couldn’t be sure as it flew swiftly past.

 We wander down and enjoy a rest by the river just before it enters water treatment plants.
-The workers cottage and garden is obviously well looked after, all is neat and tidy.
+The worker’s cottage and garden is obviously well looked after, all is neat and tidy.
 The bird boxes in the shelter belt of trees are all marked BASC, ironically The British Association for Shooting and Conservation who are generally more focused on shooting.

-We passed the houses at Hareden Farm as I had done a couple of days ago, the dogs were sill barking.
+We passed the houses at Hareden Farm as I had done a couple of days ago, the dogs were still barking.
 Just after the farms a concessionary path follows the Langden Brook back upstream avoiding the road giving a fitting end to our day of linking brooks.
 I’m already planning my next Bowland circuit.